Liberals removed lobbyists who signed up for Montreal fundraiser with Trudeau

 The Liberal government promised legislation that would require similar disclosure for events involving party leaders and leadership candidates.

+“It’s always possible to raise the bar and we will continue to work hard to make the government more transparent,” Democratic Institutions Minister Karina Gould said Thursday during question period.

-John O’Leary, a spokesman for Democratic Institutions Minister Karina Gould, said the government aims to introduce the legislation this spring.
+John O’Leary, her spokesman, said the government aims to introduce the legislation this spring.

 One Liberal source said the legislation will be essentially the same as the measures the party brought in, which would prevent the party having to once again change the way they are doing things.

-One significant difference, according to two Liberal sources, will likely be the lack of a requirement to open the events up to the media, as there is recognition of the difficulty with any law aimed at governing the press.
+One significant difference, according to two Liberal sources, will likely be the lack of a requirement to open the events up to the media.

 The Conservatives and New Democrats say they do not plan on taking any lessons from the Liberals.